METRO MANILA | The Best Pancit Malabon in the City

 OVERLOADED PANCIT PALABOK AT MANILA’S QUINTA MARKET

-To summarize, and for easier comparison, here are the differences between a pancit Malabon, palabok, and luglog.
+To summarize, and for easier comparison, here are the key differences between a pancit Malabon, palabok, and luglog.

 Pancit Malabon: